-- ✓ Employment contract = "Bestätigungsschreiben" that you will receive by email from the Austrian Ministry of Education, Science and Research (BMBWF). ( For US teaching assistants, this document will be issued by Fulbright Austria on behalf of the BMBWF in May through email).
-Please print in color. - ✓ Official correspondence between Fulbright Austria and the BMI (referenced as BMI:FW1700/0328-III/4/2007.
-This must also be submitted along with your application.
-Said correspondence will be sent to you along with the Bestätigung; this document will be password-protected.) - Minimum funds to finance your stay in Austria [as of 2024]: EUR 1.217,96/month (for couples: EUR 1.921,46/month for both, for each child additionally: EUR 187,93/month) - o On a rule, the Bestätigungsschreiben confirms that you will earn enough to finance your stay (EUR 1.815,38 gross/ EUR 1.487,09 net). - If the rent for accommodation and/or instalment is higher than EUR 359,72/month, you might be asked to provide evidence of additional funds (e.g. savings issued in your name). - ✓ Declaration of regular expenses (loans, maintenance payments or other financial burdens) if applicable. - ✓ Proof of accommodation in Austria according to the local standards (e.g. rental or subtenancy contract, legally valid preliminary contract, accommodation agreement ["Wohnrechtsvereinbarung"]. - → Please check our housing section and get in touch with former TAs and your schools in May after having received your mentor teacher contact details and the list of former TAs to ask about housing. - o Important: If you change accommodation between application and issue of your permit, make sure that the new address is located in the same "Bezirkshauptmannschaft" or "Magistrat" (=same jurisdiction).
+- ✓ Employment contract = "Bestätigungsschreiben" that you will receive by email from the Austrian Ministry of Education (BMB). ( For US teaching assistants, this document will be issued by Fulbright Austria on behalf of the BMB in May by email).
+Please print in color. - Minimum funds to finance your stay in Austria [as of 2025]: EUR 1.273,99/month (for couples: EUR 2.009,85/month for both, for each child additionally: EUR 196,57/month) - As a rule, the Bestätigungsschreiben confirms that you will earn enough to finance your stay (EUR 2.012,90 gross/ EUR 1.631,42 net). - In general, immigration authorities are entitled to require proof of sufficient additional funds (e.g., savings issued in your name) for your accommodation at any time.
+They might especially do so if rent and utilities exceed 733,50 euro/month.
+Utilities do not include electricity, heating costs, internet, etc. - Please check the expiry date of your residence permit after you pick it up: In case it expires after 31 May, and you keep staying in Austria you will have to prove additional funds for as long as you plan to stay after 31 May (since your stay is prolonged). - ✓ Declaration of regular expenses (loans, maintenance payments or other financial burdens) if applicable. - ✓ Proof of accommodation in Austria according to the local standards (e.g. rental or subtenancy contract, legally valid preliminary contract, accommodation agreement ["Wohnrechtsvereinbarung"].
+Required at the time of application. - → Please check our housing section and get in touch with former TAs and your schools in May after having received your mentor teacher contact details and the list of former TAs to ask about housing. - Important: If you change accommodation between application and issue of your permit, make sure that the new address is located in the same "Bezirkshauptmannschaft" or "Magistrat" (=same jurisdiction).
 Otherwise, there will be long delays as your application has to be sent to a different authority and processed from anew.
-You can check here (search for "Bezirkshauptmannschaft" and then enter ZIP code or name of city/village). - AirBnBs might not be suitable as preliminary accommodation according to law. - ✓ Proof of a travel health insurance valid in the Schengen area for the period between entering Austria and e.g. the start of coverage within the statutory insurance in Austria. - Your Bestätigungsschreiben confirms that you will have statutory insurance cover from your first day of work until 31 May with your insurance provider (BVAEB = Versicherungsanstalt Öffentlich Bediensteter, Eisenbahnen und Bergbau). - Please note that the registration for insurance with the BVAEB can only be made after having received your residence permit.
+You can check here (search for "Bezirkshauptmannschaft" and then enter ZIP code or name of city/village). - AirBnBs might not be suitable as preliminary accommodation according to law. - ✓ Proof of travel health insurance (covering medical costs of more than 30,000 euro, including guarantee to cover possible recovery and repatriation costs, valid in the Schengen area for at least three months).
+This is to cover health costs for the period between entering Austria and e.g. the start of coverage within the statutory insurance in Austria. - Your Bestätigungsschreiben confirms that you will have statutory insurance cover from your first day of work until 31 May with your insurance provider (BVAEB = Versicherungsanstalt Öffentlich Bediensteter, Eisenbahnen und Bergbau). - Please note that the registration for insurance with the BVAEB can only be made after having received your residence permit.
 We strongly recommend organizing travel insurance until the end of November to be on the safe side.